-Doughnut holes, with their smaller size, can be a better choice than whole doughnuts if you only eat one or two, and this will allow you to try a couple of different flavors without going overboard on calories for your snack.
+Doughnut holes, with their smaller size, may be a better choice than whole doughnuts if you only eat one or two.
+Plus, this allows you to try a couple different flavors without going overboard on calories for your snack.

 Cake doughnut fans should be aware that each unglazed cake-style doughnut hole has 59 calories, 3.3 grams of fat and 2.3 grams of sugars.
-A glazed, yeast-leavened doughnut isn't much better with 55 calories, 3 grams of fat and 3 grams of sugar.
+A glazed, yeast-leavened doughnut contains 55 calories, 3 grams of fat and 3 grams of sugar.

 Glazed chocolate cake doughnut holes will be similar in calories, but the jelly-filled doughnut holes are slightly higher in calories than unfilled doughnut holes.